Why ‘Eastern Seaboard Collaboration’?

 We hosted the Australia/New Zealand Committees for Cities and Regions network in Melbourne on 18 and 19 March 2018.
 Committee for Melbourne has taken on the role of coordinating the 18 member C4 network.

 This unique network continues to grow and thrive, reinforcing the excellent brand enjoyed by the “Committees 4” as a trusted, non-partisan forum for business, the knowledge sector, and civil society to shape the future economies and liveability of their communities.
 The Australian C4 network is particularly strong in the state of Victoria.

-Members of the C4 network is not only an information exchange, but also an opportunity for members to collaborate in joint advocacy with government on shared priorities.
+The C4 network is not only an information exchange, but also an opportunity for members to collaborate in joint advocacy with government on shared priorities.
 The Victorian C4 network recently collaborated on advocating for better rail connections between Melbourne and the regions.

-Infrastructure Australia's Protecting Corridors report
+Infrastructure Australia Protecting Corridors report

 Corridor Protection: Planning and investing for the long term argues that close to $11 billion in land purchase and construction costs could be saved by taxpayers, provided governments acquire and protect seven corridors identified as national priorities.

 The Committee for Melbourne supports Infrastructure Australia’s efforts to encourage protection of strategic corridors as a prudent investment which will give current and future governments the capacity to respond to issues associated with a growing population.